paperswithcode/tutorials/add_task.md

 1) Create an account on Papers with Code if you don't have one yet.

-2) Browse to the corresponding paper page for which you want to add a result.
+2) Browse to the corresponding paper page for which you want to add a task.

 3) Click on "Edit" Under **Tasks**